tsah99/woof/README.md

-# Team 9: \<insert team logo here\> \<insert team name here\>
+# Team 9: \<insert team logo here\> Woof

 ### Our Product

-Idea 1.
-We propose \<insert team name here (Dinder?
-Doogle?
-Woofer?)\>, a Tinder for dogs.
+We propose Woof, a Tinder for dogs.
 Millions of dog owners often have trouble finding playdates for their canine companions.
 Want your dog to play with another dog of a specific size, age, breed, temper, etc.?
 Our app will allow you to find your dog's ideal friend based on your preferences.

-Idea 2.
-We propose \<insert team name here\>, a new game to entertain everybody during these pandemic times.

 ### Team Matrix